 Patrol Division and Traffic Enforcement

 The Ayden Community Policing Program is designed to work with citizens, property owners, and business owners to create a safe community and environment to live, work, and play.
-The Ayden Community Policing Council was formed twelve years ago and is still very much active.
+The Ayden Community Policing Council was formed over twenty years ago and is still very much active.
 The Council meets the fourth Tuesday of each month at the Ayden Community Building, 548 Second Street, at 7:00pm.
 All citizens and business owners are welcome to attend and work with the Ayden Police Officers to identify opportunities for a safer community.
-For more information about the Ayden Community Policing Council, please call (252) 481-5844.
+For more information about the Ayden Community Policing Council, please call (252) 481-5834.

 The following are programs that the Ayden Police Department offers to the community and have been a successful component to providing a safe environment for all of Ayden.